-- Appendix C, "Answers to the 'Do I Know This Already?'
-Quizzes" includes the explanations to all the questions from Chapters 1 through 21. - Appendix D, "Memory Tables," holds the key tables and lists from each chapter, with some of the content removed.
+- Appendix C, "Answers to Review Questions," includes the explanations to all the questions from Chapters 1 through 21. - Appendix D, "Memory Tables," holds the key tables and lists from each chapter, with some of the content removed.
 You can print this appendix and, as a memory exercise, complete the tables and lists.
-The goal is to help you memorize facts that can be useful on the exams. - Appendix E, "Memory Tables Answer Key," contains the answer key for the exercises in Appendix D. - Appendix F, "Mind Map Solutions," shows an image of sample answers for all the partending mind map exercises. - Appendix G, "Study Planner," is a spreadsheet with major study milestones, where you can track your progress through your study.
+The goal is to help you memorize facts that can be useful on the exams. - Appendix E, "Memory Tables Answer Key," contains the answer key for the exercises in Appendix D. - Appendix F, "Mind Map Solutions," shows an image of sample answers for all the part-ending mind map exercises. - Appendix G, "Study Planner," is a spreadsheet with major study milestones, where you can track your progress through your study.